Which place is cheaper, Hamburg or Bern?

 Hamburg has a delicious restaurant scene that relies on local flavors.
 The city has a mix of cosmopolitan restaurants and traditional places where you can enjoy a classic German dish like currywurst or labskaus (a type of stew).

-Hamburg has a large number of nightlife venues.
+Hamburg offers plenty to do in the evening.
 The city is often overlooked, but it's nightlife scene is actually among the best.
 There are techno concerts, music festivals, and nightclubs that appeal to all personalities.

-Both Bern and Hamburg are good shopping destinations.
+Both Bern and Hamburg are great shopping destinations.

 Bern is an extremely popular place for shoppers.
 The old town is filled with boutique shops and unique markets.
 The main shopping streets are Spitalgasse and Marktgasse and popular items to buy include jewelry, art, and watches.